SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 The player supports AirPlay and can be integrated with the Control Center:

 - For AirPlay support please ensure that your application audio session and background modes are configured appropriately.
-- Call `becomeActiveIfPossible()` on a player instance to enable AirPlay and Control Center support for it.
+- Call `becomeActive()` on a player instance to enable AirPlay and Control Center support for it.

 ## Custom player items